The Hunter's Prayer: Plot

 Lucas calls Addison and he threatens to kill his estranged wife and daughter.
 Lucas tells Ella that her father was killed.
 At a grocery store, they are attacked by Addison's gunmen and Lucas gets shot in the leg.
 The two get on a train, where they meet Dani (Verónica Echegui), another contract killer.
 After treating Lucas's wounds, Dani makes Ella leave Lucas.
 Ella gets off the train, but Metzger (Martin Compston), an assassin who had killed Ella's father, tries to kill her.
 Lucas protects Ella.
-Dani, eager for the bounty, tries to kill Lucas, but she is killed by him.
-Lucas and Ella head to England.

 While Lucas recovers from drug addiction, Ella takes his gun and goes to Addison's office building, but she gets arrested by the police.
 Banks (Amy Landecker), an FBI agent working for Addison, takes Ella to Addison's house.
 At that time, Lucas is attacked by Dani and her colleague killer.
 He kills them and goes to Addison's house.
 In a final shootout, Lucas kills Banks and Addison shoots Metzger.
 As Addison is about to shoot Lucas, he is shot dead by Ella.

 Ella receives a phone call from Lucas.
 Ella tells Lucas that she is now living with her aunt and cousins.
 The two say farewell to each other.
 Lucas visits a house, where his wife and daughter are waiting to welcome him.